Indigenous conflicts on the Mexico–United States barrier: Border wall

-The physical border wall has violated acts and interrupted the lives of Indigenous peoples that exist along the United States and Mexico border.
+The physical border wall is alleged to have violated acts as it has interrupted the lives of Indigenous peoples that exist along the United States and Mexico border.
 A frequent issue that arises with the building of a wall or fence is the destruction of Indigenous lands.
-Whether its resources or sacred sites, the building of a wall has altered the Native American territories.
-The border wall violates, in certain instances, the American Indian Religious Freedom Act as it restricts access to elders and sacred sites to practice their religion.
-For example, the physical border wall that was built between the Tohono O'odham territories was constructed through two burial sites in the Organ Pipe Cactus National Monument.
-The wall, as it pertains to their territory, violates the American Indian Religious Freedom Act and it also threatens the continuance of the culture and religion as elders are having more difficulty passing on the culture and customs.
+The border wall is argued to violate, in certain instances, the American Indian Religious Freedom Act as it restricts access to elders and sacred sites to practice their religion.
+For example, the physical border wall that was built between the Tohono O'odham territories was constructed through two burial sites in the Organ Pipe Cactus National Monument and is also interrupted efforts at preserving cultural traditions.